 Want to eat like a real Bangkokian?
 Forget the street food phat thai and head to this hugely popular dessert spot.
 Grab some queues (really) and order biblical-sized honey toast or kakigōri, the latter of which is a mountain of finely grated and thick cream.

-For a throwback to the days when cinemas had only one screen and the sound was wobbly, consider a movie at this vintage cinema.
+To revisit the past when cinemas had only one screen and the sound was wobbly, consider a movie at this vintage cinema.
 If the aesthetic appeals to you, we recommend playing in front of the Chinese restaurant in the basement, which boldly (and successfully, we believe) incorporates design elements from the Maya Empire, the Chinese Empire Flowers and the 1970s.

 Mall food courts are everywhere, but Eathai up the game by sticking to Thai food and hosting some of the most beloved vendors, with stalls selling dishes from all over the country.